patrick-crawford/WebProgrammingForAppsAndServices/docs/React-NextJS-Introduction/react-components.md

 ### Returning a Single Element

 Whenever we use JSX, we must ensure that whatever we return is wrapped in a _single element_.
-This is because part of the build process for our Next.js apps is [Babel](https://babeljs.io/) compiling the **JSX** code into a **React.createElement(component, props, ...children)** call, ie:
+This is because part of the build process for our Next.js apps involves [Babel](https://babeljs.io/) transforming **JSX** into **function calls** using utilities from react/jsx-runtime.
+These functions take the component type, props, and children as arguments, ie:

 <!-- prettier-ignore-start -->
 ```jsx